Escapist-coder/OpenVLA-Libero-Reproduction-Finetune/README.md

-# OpenVLA Evaluation on Libero Benchmark: A Reproduction Journey
+# OpenVLA Finetune and Evaluation on Libero Benchmark: A Reproduction Journey

+## 🎥 Demos

 ## 📖 Project Overview
 This project documents the deployment and evaluation of the OpenVLA (7B) model on the Libero-Spatial robot manipulation benchmark.
 The goal was to validate the model's visual-motor control capabilities in a simulated MuJoCo environment.

-## 🛠️ Environment Setup (The Tricky Part)
+## 🛠️ Environment Setup
 Successfully running the evaluation required solving several dependency conflicts between legacy `gym` and modern `gymnasium` environments.

 **Key Dependencies:**